typicode/pegasus/README.md

 |__3G__       | 860 ms       | 640 ms            |
 |__DSL__      | 270 ms       | 230 ms            |

-_* Network Link Conditioner was used to slow down connection._

-_** jQuery is used for illustration only, you can use Pegasus with any other Javascript library._
+__Note__: jQuery is used for illustration only, you can use Pegasus with any other Javascript library.

 ## Usage example